Joshua861/blog/content/posts/programming-history/index.md

 However, it wasn't until the mid-20th century that the first true programming languages were developed.
 The first one we will be looking at is Fortran.

+By the way, this list won't include binary or anything because that's what's a computer language, not a programming language.

 ## [Fortran](https://en.wikipedia.org/wiki/Fortran?useskin=vector)

 Fortran was originally developed by [IBM](https://en.wikipedia.org/wiki/IBM "IBM") in the 1950s, made as a more practical alternative to assembly.
 Fortran got its name from 'formula translation', and dominated scientific computing.
 It is popular for high performance computing, and has been in use for decades in areas such as weather, fluid dynamics, geophysics, and more.

 The [Fortran syntax](https://ourcodingclub.github.io/tutorials/fortran-intro/#basics) seems very alien compared to modern, dynamic languages like Python and R. You have to explicitly start and end the program, and optionally give it a name.
-Then you (usually) write implicit none, as without it, by default, all variables starting with i, j, k, l, m, and m are assumed to be integers and the others 'real' arguments.
+Then you (usually) write implicit none, as without it, by default, all variables starting with i, j, k, l, n, and m are assumed to be integers and the others 'real' arguments.

 Variables are typically declared at the top of the program, with `INTEGER`, for whole numbers, `REAL`, for non integer numbers, and `LOGICAL` for boolean values.
 You declare strings with the character keyword, but have to define the length in characters.
-Although t's worth noting that modern Fortran also supports concise and flexible variable declarations.
+Although, it's worth noting that modern Fortran also supports concise and flexible variable declarations.

 The syntax for if statements is quite similar to that of VBA, as you have to write `THEN`, and `END IF`.
 Fortran uses `READ`, to get input from the keyboard, and `WRITE` to print to the screen.
 It's mainly designed for mathematical operations, and has many built-in functions for this, like `+, -, *, /` and `SQRT()`, as well as an extensive library of functions, and routines for more complex calculations.
 This is one of its main strengths in scientific computing.

 Fortran is known for its '[array](https://en.wikipedia.org/wiki/Array_(data_structure)?useskin=vector) operations', or the ability to perform operations on entire arrays at once, without needing to use a loop.
 These are highly efficient and useful for scientific computing and working with large data sets.
 Another popular feature is its native [parallel computing](https://en.wikipedia.org/wiki/Parallel_computing?useskin=vector) capabilities.
-Parallel computing, which is a method of computing tasks by breaking them down into smaller chunks that can be processed simultaneously on different units, significantly improving performance.
+Parallel computing, which is a method of computing tasks by breaking them down into smaller chunks that can be processed simultaneously on different units, significantly improves performance.

 Fortran 2003 and later introduced modern programming features such as [object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming?useskin=vector), based on the concepts of objects that can contain data and code.
 Modern Fortran also has good [interoperability](https://en.wikipedia.org/wiki/Fortran?useskin=vector#:~:text=Interoperability%20with%20the%20C%20programming%20language) with other programming languages.
-Making it easier to integrate Fortran code with [C](https://en.wikipedia.org/wiki/C_(programming_language)?useskin=vector),[ C++](https://en.wikipedia.org/wiki/C%2B%2B?useskin=vector), and others.
+Making it easier to integrate Fortran code with [C](https://en.wikipedia.org/wiki/C_(programming_language)?useskin=vector), [C++](https://en.wikipedia.org/wiki/C%2B%2B?useskin=vector), and others.

 Fortran's influence in the history of programming has been substantial, indirectly inspiring the development of later languages such as [BASIC](https://en.wikipedia.org/wiki/BASIC) & [C](https://en.wikipedia.org/wiki/C_(programming_language)?useskin=vector).
 It is being updated to this day, with the latest stable release (at time of recording) being in 2018.
 It's used by almost 1% of developers, according to the 2023 Stack Overflow Developer Survey.
 And due to its use in scientific computing and legacy systems, it's not going anywhere.